rax-maas/ceres/DESIGN.md

 CK | ts | timestamp of ingested metric
 &nbsp; | value | Metric value as double

 To be a bit more explicit, all these tables are updated/inserted on ingest.
 The "metric_names" table is read during metadata retrieval of tenants and metric names.
 Metadata queries for tag keys and values given tenant and metric name are resolved by the "series_sets" table.
-The "series_set" and "data_raw" tables are used in combination by data queries and "data_raw" is also used during downsampling.
+The "series_sets" and "data_raw" tables are used in combination by data queries and "data_raw" is also used during downsampling.

 ### Series-Set